yukoba/nd4j/getstarted.md

              <version>0.0.3.5.2</version>
             </dependency>

 From there, you need to pick a suitable implementation.
-This can be either Jblas for native or Cuda for GPUs.
+That can be either Jblas for native or Cuda for GPUs.

 Jblas: